 We serve a range of business sizes, geographies, and categories.
 Our organization structure aligns with target market segments based on business size and geography.
-As a "customer first" company, we believe that customer success is a fundamental prerequisite of all components of our growth strategy, and we therefore rank it first among our growth priorities.
+As a "customer first" company, we believe customer success is a fundamental prerequisite of all components of our growth strategy, and we therefore rank it first among our growth priorities.

-Retain and grow existing customers through product and service leadership
+Retain and grow with existing customers through product and service leadership

-We believe that our long-term revenue growth is highly correlated with the success of our existing customers.
+We believe our long-term revenue growth is highly correlated with the success of our existing customers.
 We internally measure customer success in a variety of ways including our customers' sales growth, retention, and net promoter score.
 Externally, we pay close attention to third-party customer review sites and recognition.
-For example, we were recognized as a Gartner Peer Insights Customers' Choice for Digital Commerce platforms in April 2019, a G2 Leader in 2019, and a TrustRadius 2019 Top Rated ecommerce platform.
+For example, we were a Gartner Peer Insights Customers' Choice for Digital Commerce software in April 2019.
 We enable customer success through product excellence and service quality.
 We have extensive internal processes for aligning our product roadmap with the features and enhancements that drive customer growth.
 We also have mature internal processes for measuring service levels and satisfaction, along with closed-loop resolution of issues and feature requests.
 We strive for industry-leading customer retention rates, net promoter scores, service levels, and same-store sales growth.
-We experience revenue growth from our existing customers over time in a variety of ways, including (1) as our customers' ecommerce sales grow, so does our subscription revenue, and (2) as our customers purchase and deploy additional stores to serve their other brands, geographies, and/or use cases (e.g., B2B in addition to B2C).
+We were named a TrustRadius 2019 Top Rated ecommerce platform.
+We were named a Leader in the G2 Grid® Report for E-Commerce Platforms (Winter 2020).
+We experience revenue growth from our existing customers over time in a variety of ways.
+As our customers' ecommerce sales grow, so do our subscription revenues.
+We also generate revenue when our customers purchase and deploy additional stores to customers that serve their other brands, geographies, and/or use cases (e.g., B2B in addition to B2C).